 How to remove old caulk?
-It's not hard to do, but if you rush it, you'll regret it.
+With patience — and plenty of it It's not hard to do, but if you rush it, you'll regret it.
 Plus, a little patience pays off by making the job much easier.

 Caulk is a versatile material used to seal gaps and joints around various surfaces in your home, but over time, it can discolor, and become less effective.
 Removing old caulk is essential to maintaining a clean and well-sealed environment.